The Palolo Pipeline includes Palolo Elementary School, Jarrett Middle School, Kaimuki High School, and Palolo ‘Ohana Learning Center.

 Then, simply attend one of the pre-scheduled orientation sessions listed below.
 No RSVP is required.
 Students who arrive late will not be allowed to complete the orientation session that day.

-Bring your Chaminade S-L Connection/Waiver form (printed upon registering online) and pen, when you go to orientation.
+Bring your Chaminade S-L Connection/Waiver form (printed upon registering online) and a pen, when you go to orientation.
 Complete & return the form to the S-L office.
 You’ll then receive a timesheet to log your hours.

-Pre-scheduled Trainings for September 2017
+Pre-scheduled Trainings for Spring 2018

 All trainings are located on the second floor of the main housing office at 2170 Ahe Street (the POLC).